Revolving Line of Credit vs. Revolving Credit: What’s The Difference?

 2. Interest Charge Calculations

-A revolving line of credit’s interest is usually computed using actual days throughout a 360-day year.
+The interest on a revolving line of credit is usually computed using actual days throughout a 360-day year.
 Like the one in the case below, some lenders employ a 365-day year.
-The balance is multiplied by the interest rate, then multiplied by the number of days in the month, divided by 365 is the formula for calculating interest on a revolving loan.
+The balance is multiplied by the interest rate, then multiplied by the number of days in the month, divided by 365, to calculate interest on a revolving loan.

 3. Revolving Interest Example